AGL All Member Meeting Japan

 We also ask that you please note the following:

-• Provision of a visa letter by The Linux Foundation does not guarantee visa approval, as final approval is made at the sole discretion of the government of the event’s host country.
+• The provision of a visa letter by The Linux Foundation does not guarantee visa approval, as final approval is made at the sole discretion of the government of the event’s host country.

-• The Linux Foundation strongly recommends requesting a visa letter at your earliest convenience and contacting your local Embassy/Consulate with any visa questions you may have.
+• The Linux Foundation strongly recommends that you request a visa letter at your earliest convenience and contact your local Embassy/Consulate with any visa questions you may have.

 • The Linux Foundation processes most visa letter requests in (3) business days.